jvc84/wayves/README.md

 Animation flags:

     -h, --help                   -    displays this help end exit -p, --player <PLAYER>        -    player whit activity will be represented by this module.
-Default value is \"any\", which stands for detecting any mpris (playerctl) playback
+Default value is "any", which stands for detecting any mpris (playerctl) playback
 (Unnecessary if all other flag have same value.
 You can get names of active players by command 'playerctl -l')
     -o, --off  <OPTION>          -    scripts, that shows whe player is down. 'cat' by default